We have a variety of videos that will help you find the trail, travel the trail, and experience the trail.

 Enjoy these audio described versions of seven videos.

 View a variety of exhibits at various sites along the Santa Fe Trail.
-Take the virtual journey and then visit the site!
+Take the virtual journey to the site!

 Listen to a reading of the Santa Fe National Historic Trail Official Map & Guide brochure: